How to Install VBScript in Windows 11

 Get-WindowsCapability -Online -Name VBSCRIPT~~~~

-If the status is ‘NotPresent’, use the DISM command provided above to install it.
-If errors persist, verify that your user account has local administrator rights.
+If the status shows ‘NotPresent’, use the DISM command mentioned earlier to install it.
+If you still run into errors, confirm your user account has local administrator rights.

 Summary

-VBScript is not permanently removed, but it is no longer installed by default.
-It is now an optional feature that you can manually add back to your system if you need to run older scripts or legacy applications that rely on this specific scripting environment.
+VBScript isn’t permanently removed, but it’s no longer installed by default.
+It’s now an optional feature you can manually add back if you need to run older scripts or legacy applications that rely on this specific scripting environment.

 What are the security risks of enabling VBScript?